carpentries-incubator/reproducible-publications-quarto/_episodes/02-Quarto/07-advanced-chunk.md

 teaching: 10
 exercises: 10
 questions:
-#- "How to apply global options at the project-level?"
+#- "How to apply global options at the project level?"
-- "How to globally load data and packages?"
+- "How do you globally load data and packages?"
-- "How to run code from an external script in a code chunk?"
+- "How do you run code from an external script in a code chunk?"
 - "How do I run external scripts in a Quarto document?"
 objectives:
-- "Learn how to source external scripts to run within an qmd document to modularize your code."
+- "Learn how to source external scripts to run within a qmd document to modularize your code."
-#- "Learn about using global options for project level settings."
+#- "Learn about using global options for project-level settings."
 - "Learn how to load libraries and data for use throughout the whole `.qmd` document."
 keypoints:
 - "Learn how to externally source code `source()`"
 - "Learn how to modularize your code to make it more reproducible"
-- "Use a chunk at the beginning of your document to load libraries and data to make your document more efficiently."
+- "Use a chunk at the beginning of your document to load libraries and data to make your document more efficient."
 ---